 Ever since her third birthday, the only family Emmy Willick (11) has known is her mother.
 Her father disappeared that day, and even now, all these years later, her mom won't talk about him or what happened.
-Emmy knows enough not to show her a letter, addressed to her, that looks like her Dad sent it.
+Emmy knows enough not to show her a letter, addressed to her, that looks like it might be from her dad.
 Following the letter's clues, she discovers a box of medallions her father hid in the attic.
 Before Emmy can start to figure it out, she gets the surprise of her life: her mother is sending her to a boarding school.
 In England.

-The story has everything you want in a great mystery - suspense, strong characters, twists - and presents them in an exciting, fresh story.
-The mystery part of the plot is exceptional.
-The kids are definitely trying to solve a mystery, but you don't get the feel that this is a detective novel (a la Nancy Drew).
+The story has everything you want in a great mystery: suspense, strong characters, and twists.
+The mystery part of the plot is exceptional, and the author presents it in an exciting, fresh story The kids are definitely trying to solve a mystery, but you don't get the feel that this is a detective novel (a la Nancy Drew).

 Emmy's mom is a piece of work.
 I understand that her "absenteeism" is a catalyst for the plot, but her absolute obliviousness to her child left me angry.
-There are too many stories where the parent persona is built on ignorance, self indulgence, and/or negligence.
-Yes, these parents exist, but kids who life deserve better.
+There are too many stories where the parent persona is built on ignorance, self-indulgence, and/or negligence.
+Yes, these parents exist, but kids deserve better.
 Emmy grows more than her mother does!

 Readers who love mysteries, books with secret societies and/or set in boarding schools won't be disappointed by The Mystery of Black Hollow Lane.
-It is exceptional for independent readers or anytime read-alouds.
+It is exceptional for independent readers or anytime read-aloud.

 Mystery lovers won't be the only readers who can't put down this book!
 Well-paced action and a few plot twists will keep kids reading, and the family and friendship dynamics add some realism (for those of us who didn't go to boarding school) and will connect them to the characters.